 Are BMC students allowed to be enrolled in the Burke Virtual Academy?

-BMC students are allowed to take high school classes through the Virtual Academy.
-It is highly encouraged for students to participate face-to-face in high school classes when possible so that they can receive the support, guidance, and direction they need to become acclimated to the college atmosphere and expectations.
+No, BMC students participate in face-to-face high school classes so that they can receive the support, guidance, and direction they need to become acclimated to the college atmosphere and expectations.
 BMC students ARE permitted to take online WPCC courses if they demonstrate academic success in the virtual environment.

 What does it take to get in to BMC?